japanistry.com

 But fortunately the meaning is always clear from the context.
 Further, the addition of a particle or two makes things grammatically clearer.

-“Can you eat something?” doesn’t really mean much and the passive form of the verb can’t take a direct object so you logically it must be sonkeigo and the meaning simply, “Will you eat something?”
+“Can you eat something?” doesn’t really mean much and the passive form of the verb can’t take a direct object so logically it must be sonkeigo and the meaning simply, “Will you eat something?”

 Now, technically, the standard sonkeigo form of the verb “to eat”, for example, is…